 Parameter Description degradedPriority The priority for degraded activities on the disk pool.
 For example, disk pool reconstruction after one drive failures.
 Valid values are highest , high , medium , low , and lowest .
 The default value is high . securityType The setting to specify the security level when creating the disk pool.
 All volume candidates for the disk pool will have the specified security type.
-These settings are valid: none - The volume candidates are not secure. capable - The volume candidates are capable of having security set, but security has not been enabled. enabled - The volume candidates have security enabled.
+These settings are valid: none - The volume candidates are not secure. • capable - The volume candidates are capable of having security set, but security has not been enabled. enabled - The volume candidates have security enabled.
 The default value is none . secureDrives The type of secure drives to use in the volume group.
-These settings are valid: • fips - To use FIPS compliant drives only. • fde - To use FDE compliant drives.
+These settings are valid: fips - To use FIPS compliant drives only. fde - To use FDE compliant drives.
 Important: Use this parameter along with the securityType parameter.
 If you specify none for the securityType parameter, the value of the secureDrives parameter is ignored, because non-secure disk pools do not need to have secure drive types specified.
 Note: This parameter is ignored unless you are also using the driveCount parameter.
 If you are specifying the drives to use for the disk pool instead of providing a count, specify the appropriate type of drives in the selection list based on the security type you desire. driveMediaType The type of drive media that you want to use for the disk pool.
 You must use this parameter when you have more than one type of drive media in your storage array.
-These drive media are valid: ssd - Use this option when you have solid-state disks. unknown - Use this option if you are not sure what types of drive media are in the drive tray. • allMedia - Use this option when you want to use all types of drive media that are in the drive tray.
+These drive media are valid: • ssd - Use this option when you have solid-state disks. unknown - Use this option if you are not sure what types of drive media are in the drive tray. • allMedia - Use this option when you want to use all types of drive media that are in the drive tray.
 The default value is hdd .
-Note: The controller firmware does not mix hdd and ssd drive media in the same disk pool, regardless of using the setting you select.
+Note: The controller firmware does not mix hdd and ssd drive media in the same disk pool, regardless of using the setting you select. resourceProvisioningCapable The setting to specify if resource provisioning capabilities are enabled.
+To disable resource provisioning, set this parameter to FALSE.
+The default value is TRUE.

 Each disk pool name must be unique.
-You can use any combination of alphanumeric characters, underscore (\), hyphen (-), and pound (#) for the user label.
+You can use any combination of alphanumeric characters, underscore (), hyphen (-), and pound (#) for the user label.
 User labels can have a maximum of 30 characters.